NCAR/tiegcm/doc/userguide/dirstruct.rst

   :ref:`IMF_NCFILE <IMF_NCFILE>`.
 These files contain data for the BX,BY,BZ
   components of the IMF, solar wind velocity and solar wind density.
-  See `HAO public ftp page <http://download.hao.ucar.edu/pub/tgcm/data>`_ to download imf data files for years not included at the :download_url:`tgcm download website <>`.
+  See `HAO public ftp page <http://download.hao.ucar.edu/pub/tgcm/data>`_ to download imf data files for years not included on the |tgcm_version|
+  data download.

 .. _execdir: